How to Vote in Malaysia for Philippine Elections 2025

 Of course, no one enjoys spending a lengthy time in line or having their plans disturbed on any given day.
 It is, nonetheless, best for overseas Filipino workers and residents in Malaysia to plan for the overseas voting session.
 Here’s how to get started.

-Step by Step Procedure of Voting as a Filipino in Malaysia
+Step by Step: Voting On-Site at the Embassy as a Filipino in Malaysia

 Step 1 – Check if your name is on the list of registered voters in Malaysia here.